h2oai/datatable/docs/api/dt/cumprod.rst

-.. xfunction:: datatable.cumsum
+.. xfunction:: datatable.cumprod
-    :src: src/core/expr/fexpr_cumsumprod.cc pyfn_cumsum
+    :src: src/core/expr/fexpr_cumsumprod.cc pyfn_cumprod
-    :tests: tests/dt/test-cumsum.py
+    :tests: tests/dt/test-cumprod.py
-    :cvar: doc_dt_cumsum
+    :cvar: doc_dt_cumprod
-    :signature: cumsum(cols)
+    :signature: cumprod(cols)

     .. x-version-added:: 1.1.0

-    For each column from `cols` calculate cumulative sum.
-The sum of the missing values is calculated as zero.
-In the presence of :func:`by()`, the cumulative sum is computed within each group.
+    For each column from `cols` calculate cumulative product.
+The product of the missing values is calculated as one.
+In the presence of :func:`by()`, the cumulative product is computed within each group.

     Parameters
     ----------
     cols: FExpr
-        Input data for cumulative sum calculation.
+        Input data for cumulative product calculation.

     return: FExpr
-        f-expression that converts input columns into the columns filled with the respective cumulative sums.
+        f-expression that converts input columns into the columns filled with the respective cumulative products.

     except: TypeError
         The exception is raised when one of the columns from `cols`